orel199973/Orel-Ben-Hur/README.md

 <p><em>💻My role is : DevOps Engineer at <a href="https://rhinops.io/">RhinOps.</a> <br/>
 I’m Student at RhinOps DevOps Bootcamp🎓📚. <br/>
 I am interested in the following topics: Networking, Cloud, Sys Admin, Cyber Security, most of all DevOps Automations, Terraform, Ansible, CI/CD, Docker and K8s 🚀. <br/>
-I like to discover new technologies and work for projects which have scope for self learning and developmen🧠. <br/>
+I like to discover new technologies and work for projects which have scope for self learning and development🧠. <br/>
 Excellent self learning skills 🦁.<br/>
 Have excellent technical and communication skills⚡.<br/>
 Great interpersonal skills🧞‍.<br/>